About Us

 I build connections within the local community, support community-led fundraisers and our participation in larger events such as the Yorkshire Marathon, all to raise vital funds so that York Neighbours can keep helping older people across the city.

-What I enjoy most about my role is working with a great team, meeting lots of new people and facilitating more fundraising so we can support more neighbours.
+What I enjoy most about my role is working with a great team, meeting lots of new people and facilitating more fundraising so we can support more Neighbours.

 Outside of work, I love spending time with my husband and three children, my dog and travelling.